Farama-Foundation/PettingZoo/docs/tutorials/cleanrl/implementing_PPO.md

 # CleanRL: Implementing PPO

-This tutorial shows how to train a [PPO](https://docs.cleanrl.dev/rl-algorithms/ppo/) agennt on the [Pistonball](https://pettingzoo.farama.org/environments/butterfly/pistonball/) environment ([Parallel](https://pettingzoo.farama.org/api/parallel/)).
+This tutorial shows how to train [PPO](https://docs.cleanrl.dev/rl-algorithms/ppo/) agents on the [Pistonball](https://pettingzoo.farama.org/environments/butterfly/pistonball/) environment ([Parallel](https://pettingzoo.farama.org/api/parallel/)).

 ## Environment Setup
 To follow this tutorial, you will need to install the dependencies shown below.
 It is recommended to use a newly-created virtual environment to avoid dependency conflicts.